 Each platform below is evaluated against the five ecommerce-specific criteria.
 General AEO capabilities (monitoring, engine count) matter, but they are table stakes.
 The question is whether the platform addresses ecommerce citation sources specifically.

-AEO Engine is the most ecommerce-native AEO platform on the market.
-As of May 2026, it offers Shopify integration, generates 15-60 articles per month, and seeds Reddit and Quora with product-relevant content.
+AEO Engine is one of the most ecommerce-native AEO platforms available.
+As of July 2026, it offers Shopify integration, generates 30-60 articles per month, and seeds Reddit and Quora with product-relevant content.
 A dedicated strategist manages each account.

 Ecommerce fit: AEO Engine was built for ecommerce from the start.
 The Shopify integration pulls product data directly into content workflows, which means category pages and product comparison articles reflect actual catalog data without manual input.
 Reddit and Quora seeding targets purchase-intent communities, and the dedicated strategist can focus threads on product-specific subreddits rather than generic marketing forums.
 The platform tracks 4 AI search engines.

 Limitations for ecommerce: No YouTube execution.
-At $797/mo for the base tier, the entry price is higher than Loudmink's Max plan ($599/mo) while covering fewer AI search engines (4 vs 5).
+At $1,597/mo for the base tier, the entry price is well above Loudmink's Max plan ($599/mo) while covering fewer AI search engines (4 vs 5).
 The dedicated strategist model means quality depends on the individual assigned to your account.
-No post-publication verification to confirm citations are landing.
+No continuous post-publication monitoring to track whether citations are landing.

-Best ecommerce use case: DTC and Shopify brands with $1,000+/mo AEO budgets that want hands-on strategist support and Reddit seeding for their product categories.
+Best ecommerce use case: DTC and Shopify brands with $1,600+/mo AEO budgets that want hands-on strategist support, backlinks, and Reddit seeding for their product categories.

 Loudmink ($99-599/mo)